Trigona corvina: Nest structure

-The nests of T. corvina are dark grey, ovoid nests build around small branches on trees in South America.
-Examples of their nests have weighed 69 pounds and are 22 inches high and 17-18 inches in diameter.
+The nests of T. corvina are dark grey, ovoid nests build around small branches on trees.
+Examples of their nests have weighed as much as 69 pounds, measuring 22 inches high and 17-18 inches in diameter.
 The brood area is always built first; it is strong and highly protective.
 The brood encasement consists of pollen from emerged brood cells and pollen excrement from young adult bees.
 Within the brood area, there are about 80,000 brood cells, all interconnected for easy passage.
 The queen cells are much larger and paler than the others.
 The next layers of the nest contain filled honey pots; these layers are also strongly supported with pollen excrement and wax.
 The outer layers of the nest are designed to be easily broken in case of attack or a quick exit.
 The layers consist of sheaths of hardened and brittle resin or cerumen (wax) supported by columns.
-T. corvina are known for their uncleanliness, as most of the nest scutellum is built up on top of the nest.